 CyberGym Benchmark

-CyberGym is a public benchmark for AI-driven vulnerability reproduction — a corpus of 1,507 real-world vulnerability reproduction tasks drawn across 188 OSS-Fuzz projects.
+CyberGym is a large-scale public benchmark for AI-driven vulnerability analysis — a corpus of 1,507 real-world vulnerability reproduction tasks derived from historical vulnerabilities across 188 major OSS-Fuzz projects.
+Created by researchers at UC Berkeley (Sunblaze group; RDI — Center for Responsible Decentralized Intelligence): Zhun Wang, Tianneng Shi, Jingxuan He, Matthew Cai, Jialin Zhang, and Dawn Song.
+Paper: arXiv:2506.02548.
+Code: github.com/sunblaze-ucb/cybergym.
+Dataset: huggingface.co/datasets/sunblaze-ucb/cybergym.
+Blog: rdi.berkeley.edu/blog/cybergym.
 It is the load-bearing third-party evaluation surface for agentic vulnerability discovery systems, analogous in function to AgentDojo for prompt-injection robustness or MMLU for general-capability ranking.

 Significance